Golf Tutorials

 The Science of Flight: Why Do Golf Balls Have Dimples?

 You may be surprised to hear that a completely smooth golf ball, when struck by a professional golfer, would only travel about half as far as a modern-looking dimpled ball.
 Why is such a small design element responsible for so much power and air-time?
-It's really an elegant piece of engineering and aerodynamics, but is something that a normal everyday golf player like you or I can understand.
+It's really an elegant piece of engineering and aerodynamics, but it's something that a normal everyday golf player can understand.

 The two enemies to your golf ball flying toward the target are drag and gravity, and the magic of dimples helps to tackle one while boosting the lifting motion on the other.
 Here’s a bit of insight on how these work in tandem with each other on the way down the fairway.